-So far, most of the shipping ThunderBolt drive cases are rather high-end products in the $250-$600 price range supporting dual or quad drive mechanisms in various RAID or JBOD configurability depending on the manufacturer.
-The DeLock laptop SSD/HDD encosure is the first single-drive ThunderBolt enclosure to reach the market.
+External ThunderBolt SSD Drive EnclosuresMost of the currently shipping ThunderBolt drive cases are rather high-end products in the $250-$600 price range supporting dual or quad drive mechanisms in various RAID or JBOD configurability depending on the manufacturer.
+The DeLock laptop SSD/HDD encosure was the first single-drive ThunderBolt enclosure to reach the market.
 (Note it requires A/C power and does not include a ThunderBolt cable!)
-The 2 x 2.5" drive Akitio Duo enclosure is the most affordable Thunderbolt RAID case so far.
-With solid-state drive prices collapsing, it might offer a reasonable and very fast 512GB or 256GB (128GB or 250GB x 2) striped RAID 0 ThunderBolt solution.
+The 2 x 2.5" drive Akitio Duo ThunderBolt drive enclosure is the most affordable Thunderbolt RAID case so far.
+With solid-state SATA drive prices collapsing, it offers a reasonable and very fast striped RAID 0 ThunderBolt storage array solution.

 |Laptop ThunderBolt Enclosure||2-Drive ThunderBolt Enclosure||4-Drive ThunderBolt Enclosure|